russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is I Thought It Was Just Me (but it isn't): Making the Journey from “What Will People Think?” to “I Am Enough” about?

-I Thought It Was Just Me (but it isn't), written by Brené Brown, explores themes of shame, empathy, and vulnerability.
-The book encourages readers to embrace their imperfections and recognize their inherent worth, moving from concern over others' opinions to self-acceptance.
+I Thought It Was Just Me (but it isn't) by Brené Brown explores themes of shame, vulnerability, and the quest for self-acceptance.
+The book encourages readers to move from worrying about others' opinions to embracing their own worthiness.

 What are the key takeaways from I Thought It Was Just Me (but it isn't): Making the Journey from “What Will People Think?” to “I Am Enough”?

-Key takeaways from this book include the importance of vulnerability in forming connections and the transformative power of self-compassion.
-Brené Brown emphasizes that understanding and addressing shame can lead to a more fulfilled and authentic life.
+Key takeaways from the book include the importance of vulnerability in building connections, understanding the damaging effects of shame, and the transformative power of self-compassion.
+Brené Brown emphasizes that true belonging starts from within and requires authenticity.

 Is I Thought It Was Just Me (but it isn't): Making the Journey from “What Will People Think?” to “I Am Enough” worth reading?